Australian knights and dames: Dames Commander (DBE)

-Knights Commander (KBE)

 Knights Bachelor

-This list of Australian Knights Bachelor is incomplete.
+This list of Australian knights bachelor is incomplete.
 You can assist by adding to it.

 Note: There are no postnominal letters associated with the award of Knight Bachelor.

 New Zealand Order of Merit

 Some Australians have dual citizenship with New Zealand.
 New Zealand awards knighthoods and damehoods through the New Zealand Order of Merit.
 All citizens of Commonwealth realms are eligible to be appointed to the order in any grade.